crazyhitty/minx/README.md

 # minx
-A minimalistic, text based web browser.
+A minimalistic, text based web browser for android.